-- The mining methods used are appropriate to the deposit style and employ conventional mining tools and mechanization; - The LOM open pit mine plan has been appropriately developed to maximize mining efficiencies, based on the current knowledge of geotechnical, hydrological, mining and processing information on the Project; - The equipment and infrastructure requirements required for life-of-mine operations are well understood.
+- The mining methods used are appropriate to the deposit style and employ conventional mining tools and mechanization - The LOM open pit mine plan has been appropriately developed to maximize mining efficiencies, based on the current knowledge of geotechnical, hydrological, mining and processing information on the Project

+- The mine plan has been developed after an optimization initiative to maximize discounted value by processing higher grade and maximizing throughput at the start of the Project - The equipment and infrastructure requirements required for life-of-mine operations are well understood.
 Conventional mining equipment will be used.
-The LOM fleet requirements are appropriate to the planned production rate and methods; - The predicted mine life to 2031 is achievable based on the projected annual production rate and the Mineral Reserves estimated.

-• There is some upside for the Project if the Inferred Mineral Resources that are identified within the LOM production plan can be upgraded to higher confidence Mineral Resource categories
+The LOM fleet requirements are appropriate to the planned production rate and methods - The predicted mine life of 15 years is achievable based on the projected annual production rate and the Mineral Reserves estimated - There is some upside for the Project if the Inferred Mineral Resources that are identified within the LOM production plan can be upgraded to higher confidence Mineral Resource categories